Bradley-Stradling/Linux_Deb_Box/README.txt

 permissions. (untested)

 Unzip_and_Move.sh - Needs refactor.
-But will ideally unzip all files in a target directory and copy them a backup as the .zip still and unpack to the current working directory. (incomplete untested)
+But will ideally unzip all files in a target directory and copy a backup as the .zip still and unpack to the current working directory. (incomplete untested)

 Pcapng_to_pcap.sh - Lickity split script to convert pcapng to pcap.